agme2019/Stock-Price-Prediction-using-LSTM/LSTM_optimized/Method.md

-## scikit-learn Usage

-1. **Data Preprocessing with `MinMaxScaler`**:In this code, both scikit-learn and Keras (TensorFlow's high-level API) are being used together for a stock price prediction model.
+In this code, both scikit-learn and Keras (TensorFlow's high-level API) are being used together for a stock price prediction model.

 ## scikit-learn Usage